OUR HISTORY + LEADERSHIP

 Click on picture for bio.

 The efforts of LeadLearnLive are being driven by an all-volunteer board of directors.
 Critical knowledge has been gained from a strong advisory board that is made up of professionals with expertise in programs of this type or interact daily with individuals that are candidates for these programs, as well as parents of kids with intellectual or developmental disabilities.
-All of these dynamic and impassioned professionals are determined to start a four-year, inclusive and comprehensive college program in Oklahoma by Fall 2018.
+All of these dynamic and impassioned professionals are determined to start inclusive and comprehensive college programs in Oklahoma and assist them to be programs of excellence.

 Founder / Board President